nooxx/WebAuthn/README.md

 * **Why this package supports only `none` attestation conveyance?**

 Because `direct`, `indirect` and `enterprise` attestations are mostly used on high-security high-risk scenarios, where an entity has total control on the devices used to authenticate.
-Imagine banks, medical, or military.
+Imagine government, finance, medical, or military.

 If you deem this feature critical for you, [**consider supporting this package**](#become-a-sponsor).

 * **Can I allow logins with only USB keys?**

-No. The user can use whatever to authenticate in your app.
-This may be enabled on future versions.
+No. Is encouraged to use whatever to authenticate in your app.

 * **Everytime I make attestations or assertions, it says no challenge exists!**

-Remember that your WebAuthn routes **must use Sessions**, because the Challenges are stored there.
+Remember that your WebAuthn routes **must use Sessions**, because the Challenges are stored there by default.

 Session are automatically started on the `web` route group, or using the `StartSession` middleware directly.
 You can check this on your [HTTP Kernel Middleware](https://laravel.com/docs/11.x/middleware#middleware-groups).